sirech/shell/README.markdown

 _BASH\_COMPLETION_ environment variable.
 Default values are provided for each os.

+Additionally, completions are generated for every alias that allows so.

 For reference, here is the origin of some of the files:

 - (j)ruby, gem, rails, rake: